-A minimum of 3 credits designated Engaged Practice (EP) is required for graduation, through courses, internships, or independent pathways.
-EP courses are noted with an (EP) following the title.
+A minimum of 3 credits of Engaged Practice (EP) are required for graduation, through courses, internships, or independent pathways.
+EP courses are noted on advising worksheets and in the catalog and semester schedules, with an (EP) following the course title.

-Sculpture + Expanded Media (SEM)
+Sculpture+Expanded Media (SEM)